Research Interests

 (5) With Chrysalis gone, Neptune could no longer change Saturn's spin axis.
 So the planet was left spinning at an angle of 27o.

 (6) Over time the rings became thinner and thinner because particles, that do not share the orbital plane with the majority, will eventually collide with others.
 This 'grinding' process broke up ring particles and thus greatly increased their number.
 The ring particle also became slightly darker over time because of a slow but steady bombardment with meteorites.
 This process led us to conclude in 2019 that the rings were surprisingly young, only about 100 million year old.
-So next time, when you look at Saturn's rings, we recommend you appreciate them a little bit more because they will not be there forever.
+So the next time when you look at Saturn's rings, we recommend you appreciate them a little bit more because they will not be there forever.
 (Saturn's ring are being slowly eroded as particles fall into Saturn.)

 Our scenario for the formation of Saturn's rings is supported by the following lines of evidence: